-Intelligence allows behaviors.
+Intelligence allows intentional behaviors.

-Behaviors allow interactions with the world.
+Intentional behaviors allow meaningful interactions with the world.

 The primary environment is intended to be a reality simulator capable of providing a rich sensory experience to the agent.
 It is continuous and infinite in size, for all intents and purposes.
 It has the following characteristics:

-- 3 dimensional, continuous, open
+- 3 dimensional, continuous, open, real-time

 - Simulates basic physics and collisions